Relationship of Peter Mandelson and Jeffrey Epstein: Opposition leaders and backbenchers

+Nigel Farage branded the fallout from Mandelson the "biggest scandal in British politics for over one century," stating it surpassed historical events like the Profumo affair.

+In February 2026, Nigel Farage, the leader of Reform UK, criticised Mandelson's relationship with Epstein.
+Farage branded the resulting fallout the "biggest scandal in British politics for over one century," stating it surpassed historical events like the Profumo affair.
+He accused Mandelson of "lying" about the extent of his ties to Epstein and suggested he should be investigated for potentially "breaching the Official Secrets Act" regarding the alleged sharing of market-sensitive information.
+Farage has leveraged the controversy to critique Starmer's leadership, describing the decision to involve Mandelson in the administration as a "grave error of judgement" and a "serious misjudgement."
+He dismissed Starmer's subsequent apologies as "very weak" and "not quite believable," maintaining that the Prime Minister likely ignored multiple warning signs before Mandelson's eventual dismissal.

+Richard Tice accused Starmer of having "woeful political judgment" and of misleading Parliament.

 Richard Tice, the deputy leader of Reform UK, strongly criticised Starmer's handling of the scandal, accusing him of having "woeful political judgment" and of misleading Parliament.
-He said that Starmer had been "utterly humiliated on the world stage" by appointing Mandelson despite public knowledge of his links to Epstein, and that Starmer had misled the House of Commons by first expressing confidence in Mandelson on 10 September, then sacking him a day later.
+He said that Starmer had been "utterly humiliated on the world stage" by appointing Mandelson despite public knowledge of his links to Epstein, and that Starmer had misled the House of Commons by first expressing confidence in Mandelson on 10 September, then dismissing him a day later.
 He also questioned how Starmer could credibly maintain his confidence in Mandelson with the emerging evidence.
 Tice also raised questions about the vetting process for the appointment, saying that Starmer was wrong to claim that "full due process" had been followed.
 This came after it was revealed that Mandelson was not subjected to in-depth security vetting until after his appointment was announced.
 Tice suggested that Starmer would be "very lucky" to last as prime minister until May 2026, indicating his belief that the scandal will significantly damage Starmer's political standing.

 Lindsay Hoyle, the Speaker of the House of Commons, announced an emergency debate on the scandal in the House of Commons.
 The debate focused on the inadequate vetting process that led to Mandelson's appointment, despite his known ties to Epstein.
 Foreign Secretary Yvette Cooper stated in a letter that the Foreign Office was not responsible for the failure to vet Lord Mandelson properly.
 She clarified that the due diligence was conducted by the Cabinet Office before the appointment was made public.
 The Foreign Office indicated that it was not asked to contribute to the initial vetting and distanced itself from the failure to recognise risks.
 This shifted responsibility towards the Cabinet Office and Starmer.